kahuja33/Data-Analysis-Project-1/README.md

 All the parts of the project are integrated to Jupyter*both Python and MySQL), hence we have only one .ipynb file

+Talking about the Data, we used an Order details dataset(around 10,000 records).
+W